The article sheds light on the common causes for your dog throwing up yellow bile, and how it can be treated.

 Some pet owners also observe their dog puking bile immediately after meal.
 This happens because the bile and gastric fluids irritate the stomach beforehand, and adding food to an already upset stomach can worsen the condition.
 Ingestion of unfamiliar food items can cause gastritis in dogs which is inflammation of the stomach lining, leading to vomiting or throwing up.
 Another cause can be inflammatory bowel disease (IBD), which causes a decrease in gastric mobility due to infectious agents and abnormalities in the immune system.

-Histamine H2-receptor antagonist drugs like cimetidine, famotidine or ranitidine can help the situation by controlling the production of bile and stomach acids, thereby, reducing the concentration of the fluids that are the source of the dog's stomach problems.
+First thing to do is take your dog to the vet if you see this occurring often.
+They can help you figure out the cause.
+Histamine H2-receptor antagonist drugs like cimetidine, famotidine or ranitidine can help the situation by controlling the production of bile and stomach acids, thereby, reducing the concentration of the fluids that are the source of the dog’s stomach problems.
 Medicine brands like Tagamet, Zantac, and Pepcid, respectively, come under this category.
-Consult your veterinarian, who will prescribe the appropriate dosage, based upon your dog's weight.
+Consult your veterinarian, who will prescribe the appropriate dosage, based upon your dog’s weight.

 Management and Prevention